-Before you import interests into your Facebook Saved Audience, check the other demographic information from your Twitter advertising dashboard.
+Before you import interests into your Facebook A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later., check the other demographic information from your Twitter advertising dashboard.
 This info will tell you gender, location and devices that are characteristic of your audience.
-Based on your overall campaign objectives and the data from Twitter, you can determine whether or not to further segment your audience by gender, city and mobile device.
+Based on your overall The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. and the data from Twitter, you can determine whether or not to further segment your audience by gender, city and mobile device.

 When it comes to adding interests from your Twitter ad into a Facebook Saved Audience, it’s crucial to separate interests from behaviors and demographics.
 This separation is especially important because when you create a list of multiple behaviors or interests in Facebook ads, Facebook will target that ad to people who are interested in any of the interests or meet any of the behaviors — not all of the interests or behaviors — which spreads out your audience and potentially dilutes your careful targeting.

 But when combined, Facebook will ensure your audience meets at least one of your listed interests or behaviors, as well as all of your demographic targeting.
 You have sifted out pure golden data — the most effective way to refine an audience.

 We created this Facebook Saved Audience based on the interests from our Twitter ad.
 You can see how we input the interest “College students” under the “Life stages” category as a demographic indicator on Facebook.
 Now, we know this ad will only target people who are currently in college.